 Bursary awards are part of the Canadian and United Kingdom education aid programs.
 Bursary awards are a gift to needy students that enable them to bridge gaps between the amount of financial aid they need to attend a school and the financial support that they receive from family, employment or government assistance.

-Legion bursaries are available to students who served or whose parent, grandparent or great-grandparent is serving or honourably served in the:
+Legion bursaries are available to students who are Veterans, or the children, grandchildren great grandchildren or spouses of Veterans, who are serving or honourably served in the:

 • Canadian Armed Forces, Commonwealth forces or their wartime allies, or